bdeckard92/dupUT/01-Class-Content/06-Server-Side-APIs/01-Activities/03-Gif-Search/README.md

-# Call Giphy's Search API endpoint with a search term
+# GIF Search

-In this activity you will call Giphy's search API with a search term entered by the user.
+In this activity, you will call Giphy's search API with a search term entered by the user.

 ## Instructions

-Using the starter code in `/Unsolved`, ensure the following functionality:

-* There's an input field in `index.html` that collects a search term from the user, and a Search button to submit the term.
+* Open the [index.html](Unsolved/index.html) file and examine the ID's of the HTML elements.
+This will be important for DOM manipulation later.

+* Open the [script.js](Unsolved/assets/js/script.js) file and do the following:

+  * Create a function called `myFunction()`

-* Pressing the Search button triggers a request to Giphy, with a `q` query string parameter set to the value the input field.
+  * Create a variable that will capture the value of the user's input

-* The `response-container` element in the DOM is updated with the image from the Giphy response.

-* The image returned from Giphy should be related to the search term entered by the user.
-(It's likely this relationship will be loose.)
+  * Make a `fetch` request using the user's input.
+Remember to add your API key at the end.

+  * Create a variable that selects the `<div>` where the GIF will be displayed

+  * Empty out the `<div>` of any previous GIFs

+  * Append the GIF to the page

 ## Hint(s)

+* Detailed instructions are in the `script.js` file as comments.

-* You will need to update both `index.html` and `script.js` to handle the user's search term.
+* You may need to refer to the [Giphy API endpoint docs](https://developers.giphy.com/docs/api/endpoint#search).

-* Take a look at the Giphy search [API endpoint docs](https://developers.giphy.com/docs/api/endpoint#search).

-* You'll need to wrap the JavaScript in a function that can be called when the button is clicked.
-You can use an `onlclick` attribute on the button element to trigger the function.